 Artificial Intelligence is a broad topic that is receiving tremendous amounts of hype, leading to abuse and misuse in marketing.
-According to one study, forty percent of European AI startups don’t actually use AI.
+According to one study, 40% of European AI startups don’t actually use AI.

 Putting aside the differences between marketing and reality, an AI expert from Carnegie Mellon University notes that “AI is a moving target.”
 Fifty years ago, a chess-playing computer was cutting-edge AI.
 Not so today.